jamesyoung-15/ESP32Cam-MeterReading/docs/AWS_Setup.md

 9. Press `Add Permissions` and `Attach Policies`, then search and select `AmazonDynamoDBFullAccess` and add it.
 Also search and add `AmazonRekognitionFullAccess`.
 This will give Lambda permission to access these services.

 ## Create API Gateway for Acessing DynamoDB
+1. Go to API Gateway service and press `Create API`.
+Choose `RestAPI` and press `build`.
+Make sure protocol is REST and choose New API.
+Give the API a name and press `Create API`.
+You should be redirected to resources page.

+2. Under `Actions` click `Create Resource` and give it the name `alldata` (you can change this but you have to change the Lambda code).
+If you just want a way to access all data (rather than only access one specific datapoint by ID), then you only need to this resource.

+## Lambda Code integrating API Gateway for Viewing DynamoDB